-- a. tangata whenua have the ability to: - i. manage their own lands and resources, by exercising mana whakahaere, for the benefit of their people; and - ii. actively sustain a relationship with ancestral land and with the rivers and other water bodies in the catchment; and - b. new impediments to the flexibility of the use of tangata whenua ancestral lands are minimised; and - c. improvement in the rivers' water quality and the exercise of kaitiakitanga increase the spiritual and physical wellbeing of iwi and their tribal and cultural identity.
+- a. tangata whenua have the ability to: - i. manage their own lands and resources, by exercising mana whakahaere, for the benefit of their people; and - ii. actively sustain a relationship with ancestral land and with the rivers and other water bodies in the catchment; and - b. new impediments to the flexibility of the use of tangata whenua ancestral lands are minimised; and c. improvement in the rivers' water quality and the exercise of kaitiakitanga increase the spiritual and physical w - c. improvement in the rivers' water quality and the exercise of kaitiakitanga increase the spiritual and physical wellbeing of iwi and their tribal and cultural identity.